ng-doc/ng-doc/apps/ng-doc/src/app/docs/entities/dependencies/index.md

 What `NgModule` should include:

 -   `imports` - should contain all the dependencies that you need for your demos and playgrounds
 -   `declarations` - a list of demos that you have created specifically for this page
-- `exports` - the components you use for the playground

 ## See also

 -   `*EntitiesPage`
 -   `*ContentGuidelinesDemo`
-- `*ContentGuidelinesPlayground`